gotmax23/fedrq-mirror/README.md

 ## Python API

 The `fedrq.config` module and the `fedrq.backend` package are public API.
-Everything under `fedrq.cli` is internal. fedrq is a primarily a CLI tool and its API abstracts the specific dnf/libdnf5 functionality that it uses.
-The API's main purpose is repoquerying, but you can use the fedrq functionality you'd like and then access the underlying dnf Base object to preform other tasks if needed.
+Everything under `fedrq.cli` is internal. fedrq is primarily a CLI tool and its API only abstracts the specific dnf/libdnf5 functionality that the CLI uses.
+The API's main purpose is "repoquerying", but you can use the fedrq functionality you'd like and then access the underlying dnf Base object to preform other tasks if needed.